Clinical Technologist Training Scheme

 Our Clinical Technologist Training Scheme (TTS) offers:

-• a robust, externally validated education and training framework for clinical technologists
+• A robust, externally validated education and training framework for clinical technologists